La Noria Ghost Town, Chile

 Allegedly, since its abandonment, La Noria suffered greatly from looting, with its overlooking cemetery being hit hardest.
 Walking through the cemeteries sea of wooden crosses makes this looting evident.
 Vast amounts of coffins lie exposed, many of which show the remains of those buried within.
 Entering this cemetery is not for the faint of heart and one should be careful of their footing, human bones are scattered throughout, deep mine shafts exist and remnants of coffins are staked through the dirt.

 Legend states that many of the souls buried within the La Noria cemetery have become angry and confused about their grave’s disturbances.
 It is told that after sun down, the dead rise from their graves and make their way down into the town of La Noria.
 This ghostly legend has even been supported by eye witness testimonies of people who claim to have sighted this phenomena.
-Check out my video showing my visit to La Noria after sun down.

 In addition to this frightening ghost story, many more reports of paranormal activity from within La Noria exist.
 Many claim to have sighted full body apparitions and shadow figures throughout the crumbling ruins of the town.
 It is also common for visitors to hear footsteps, screams and voices when there is nobody around them.